 For example, the two reads GATCCA and GTGCCT look very different, but if you allow for gaps and the occasional mismatch, you see that they might well represent the same stretch of DNA:

 Aligning two sequences — finding the best way of matching a character in one sequence with a character, or a gap, in the other — is a major computational challenge.
 A brute force approach might involve looking at every possible alignment and checking how good it is.
 In our example, where each read contains six characters, this would mean checking 8,989 possible alignments.
 If your reads contains 107 characters or more, which is realistically the case, the number of possible alignments is larger than 1080 — that's more alignments than there are atoms in the observable Universe!
-(Here's how to work out the number of possible alignments of two sequences.)

 But luckily, you can do better than brute force.
 At the heart of many genome assemblers lies an ingenious little algorithm, known as dynamic programming.
 It's been around since the 1950s and it's extremely versatile: it's used to enable companies to make optimal decisions, and computers to understand music and recognise the human voice.